MV Yara Birkeland: Operation

 Yara Birkeland is named after its owners Yara International and its founder, Norwegian scientist Kristian Birkeland.
 Yara Birkeland sails between Herøya and Brevik (~7 nmi) carrying chemicals and fertiliser, and is intended to reduce road truck traffic by 40,000 loads per year.
 In late November, 2021, the ship sailed to Oslo, where it was toured by the Prime Minister of Norway, Jonas Gahr Støre, on Friday, November 19, 2021.
 As of August 2021, remote operation was intended to start in late 2021, though regulatory obstacles may still remained ahead of its intended start of commercial operations in 2022.
 The ship was christened on April 29, 2022 in Brevik where 500 local students and Crown Prince Haakon was attending.
 Regulations require crew on board for two years before being considered for remote control.

 Legacy

-In 2019, the Yara Birkeland was a finalist in the competition for the annual Nor-Shipping Next Generation Ship award.
+In 2019, the Yara Birkeland was a finalist in the annual Nor-Shipping Next Generation Ship competition.